-Program Director: Ashlee Rzyczycki, MA
+Program Director: Ashlee Rzyczycki, Ph.D.

-Academic Credentials: M.A., University of Akron; B.S.
+Academic Credentials: Ph.D., St. Thomas University; M.A., University of Akron;

+B.S.
 Mercyhurst University

 Contact Information: 305.474.6812; ARzyczycki@stu.edu

+Program Advisors: N. Camacho

+Program Description:

-Program Description: The Bachelor of Arts (BA) degree in Fashion Merchandising at St. Thomas University builds upon the strong catholic tradition with a business-focused curriculum providing students with an in-depth look into the ever-changing fashion industry, all while molding ethical leaders in the global community.
-Fashion Merchandising involves the business side of the fashion industry.
-Part fashion, style, and creativity mixed with business and analytical skills.
-Students in the program will learn how to buy, sell, develop, and market fashion products to a specific customer.
+The Bachelor of Arts in Fashion Merchandising and Design specializing in Fashion Merchandising at St. Thomas University builds upon a strong Catholic tradition with a business-focused curriculum, providing students with an in-depth look into the everchanging fashion industry while molding ethical leaders in the global community.
+The Fashion Merchandising specialization uniquely focuses on the business side of the fashion industry, blending fashion, style, innovation, and creativity with essential business and analytical skills.
+Students in this specialization will learn how to buy, sell, develop, and market fashion products to specific customers.
+This ensures our students are well-prepared for the fast-paced world of fashion and equipped with the knowledge and skills necessary to excel in their careers.